flmmartins/kubernetes/metallb/README.md

 ## IP Configuration
-IP pool and advertisement can only be created on metallb namespace
+IP pool and advertisement can only be created on metallb namespace It's always necessary to create both and an advertisement points to a pool

 IP configuration can be applied with: